astropy/astroplan/docs/tutorials/summer_triangle.rst

 ...They are!

-Let's also pretend I'm not sure if the Sun is down at this time:
+What if we weren't sure if the Sun is down at this time:

 .. code-block:: python